xem/SPA/README.md

 - Components can be easily configured and have their own state, data and methods.
 - They can instanciate and contain any other component.
 - They can add, remove or replace themselves or their children.
+- Code can be executed when templates are created or removed

 (see more)